szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Remote MCP configuration (tools)``: Defines the JSON ``tools`` payload sent with Anthropic MCP-enabled requests.
 Use it to declare the MCP toolsets/connectors the model is allowed to invoke.

 * ``Remote MCP configuration (mcp_servers)``: Defines the JSON ``mcp_servers`` payload sent to Anthropic, including the remote MCP server names, URLs, authentication, and other provider-supported connection parameters.

+* ``Computer use``: Allows supported Claude Computer Use models to request screen, mouse, and keyboard interactions through PyGPT's Computer Use flow.
+It is ignored by models without Computer Use support.
+Default: False.

 xAI
 ^^^